Zubay, Geoffrey Sherman Fairchild Center for the Life Sciences, Department of Biological Sciences, Columbia University, New York, New York.

 The study of gene structure and function in bacteria.
-Genetics itself is concerned with determining the number, location, and character of the genes of an organism.
+Bacterial genetics is a scientific field concerned with the mechanisms of heredity in bacteria (Fig. 1).
+In general, genetics itself is concerned with determining the number, location, and character of the genes of an organism.
 The classical way to investigate genes is to mate two organisms with different genotypes and compare the observable properties (phenotypes) of the parents with those of the progeny.
-Bacteria do not mate (in the usual way), so there is no way of getting all the chromosomes of two different bacteria into the same cell.
+Bacteria, though, do not mate (in the usual way), so there is no way of getting all the chromosomes of two different bacteria into the same cell.
 However, there are a number of ways in which a part of the chromosome or genome from one bacterium can be inserted into another bacterium so that the outcome can be studied.
-See also: Genetics
+See also: Bacteria; Bacterial physiology and metabolism; Bacteriology; Genetic exchange among bacteria; Genetics

 The content above is only an excerpt.

 To learn more about subscribing to AccessScience, or to request a no-risk trial of this award-winning scientific reference for your institution, fill in your information and a member of our Sales Team will contact you as soon as possible.

 Let your librarian know about the award-winning gateway to the most trustworthy and accurate scientific information.

 AccessScience provides the most accurate and trustworthy scientific information available.

 Recognized as an award-winning gateway to scientific knowledge, AccessScience is an amazing online resource that contains high-quality reference material written specifically for students.
 Its dedicated editorial team is led by Sagan Award winner John Rennie.
 Contributors include more than 9000 highly qualified scientists and 42 Nobel Prize winners.